What did India and Pakistan gain – and lose – in their military standoff?

 Muhammad Shoaib, an academic and security analyst at Quaid-i-Azam University in Islamabad, called India’s strikes against Pakistan a strategic miscalculation.
 “Their reading of Pakistan’s ability to hit back was flawed,” he said.

-Ludwig, however, said it would be a mistake to overstate the significance of any Pakistani successes, such as the possible downing of Indian jets.
+Ladwig, however, said it would be a mistake to overstate the significance of any Pakistani successes, such as the possible downing of Indian jets.
 “These are, at best, symbolic victories.
 They do not represent a clear or unambiguous military gain,” he said.

 Further reach across border may be India’s gain